mamun2519/workshop/DSA/readme.md

 - **Widely Used:** It’s used everywhere—databases, caching, lookup tables, symbol tables in compilers, etc.

 How Hash Table Works:
 Hash table is basically a large array where the key represents an index.
-We use hash function to generate the index
+We use hash function to generate the index from a given key.
+If we have the index, we can set or retrieve the value in constant time.

+To construct a Hash Table we need,